-The northern map turtle (Graptemys Geographica), before called as the common map turtle, is an aquatic turtle regularly found in North America, they of the Emydidae family.
+The northern map turtle (Graptemys geographica), before called the common map turtle, is an aquatic turtle regularly found in North America, they of the Emydidae family.

-The common map turtles hibernate in the lakes, river-bottoms and ponds.
+The common map turtles hibernate in lakes, river bottoms, and ponds.
 They prefer plenty of aquatic plants.
-For the purpose of breeding and basking, they love places with debris, fallen trees and large water bodies.
+For the purpose of breeding and basking, they love places with debris, fallen trees, and large water bodies.

 The common map turtles select dry areas for depositing their eggs.
 Their greatly preferred sites are sandy soils that do not have shade.
 May to June is their nesting period.
-Most of the time they mate in deep waters, they breed in the fall and spring season.
+Most of the time they mate in deep waters, and they breed in the fall and spring seasons.